Skip Navigation

 Cartiva Toe Lawsuit Consolidation To Be Considered by JPML in January 2026

-A panel of federal judges will hear oral arguments in late January over whether to consolidate all Cartiva toe lawsuits before one judge for coordinated pretrial proceedings, in hopes of efficiently resolving the litigation.
+A panel of federal judges will hear oral arguments in late January, to determine whether all Cartiva toe lawsuits brought throughout the federal court system should be consolidated before one judge for coordinated pretrial proceedings, in hopes of efficiently resolving the litigation.

 Approved by the U.S. Food and Drug Administration (FDA) in 2016, the Cartiva SCI (Synthetic Cartilage Implant) was promoted as a first-of-its-kind alternative to traditional joint fusion surgery for patients suffering from hallux limitus and hallux rigidus, two forms of degenerative arthritis that cause stiffness and pain in the big toe joint.

-The manufacturer now faces at least seven Cartiva toe lawsuits across five federal district courts, each involving nearly identical allegations that individuals experienced painful complications when the device failed.
+The manufacturer now faces a growing number of Cartiva toe lawsuits being pursued across at least five different federal district courts, each involving nearly identical allegations that individuals experienced painful complications when the device failed.
 Many plaintiffs say they required removal surgery, which in some cases resulted in the big toe being permanently fused, significantly reducing mobility.

 Cartiva Synthetic Cartilage Implant